Mosaic: Data-Free Knowledge Distillation via Mixture-of-Experts for Heterogeneous Distributed Environments: Proposed Method

 We now describe how to construct a MoE architecture.
 Our objective is to ensure that each expert specializes in a distinct subset of knowledge, with minimal redundancy or overlap across experts.
 Such orthogonality not only enhances task coverage but also reduces the server-side overhead of maintaining overlapping models.
 To this end, we aggregate client models in a class-specific manner.
 Specifically, for each class \( c \in [C] \), we construct a corresponding expert \( f_c \) by selectively combining the local models \(\{f_i\}_{i=1}^N\) according to the relative availability of class-\(c\) data:

-where \( \theta_i^{(t)} \) denotes the parameters of local model \( f_i \) at round \( t \), and \( D_{i,c} = \{(x_i^b, y_i^b) \in (X_i, Y_i) \mid y_i^b = c\} \) is the subset\footnote{For clarity, in Section~\ref{sec:pre}, we define \( \mathcal{D}_i \) as a distribution, while \( D_i \) refers to the dataset following it.} of client \( i \)'s data labeled as class \( c \).
+where \( \theta_i^{(t)} \) denotes the parameters of local model \( f_i \) at round \( t \), and \( D_{i,c} = \{(x_i^b, y_i^b) \in (X_i, Y_i) \mid y_i^b = c\} \) is the subset\footnote{For clarity, as defined in Section~\ref{sec:pre}, we distinguish between the data distribution $\mathcal{D}_i$ and the empirical dataset $D_i$, where the latter is a set of samples drawn from the former (i.e., $D_i \sim \mathcal{D}_i$).} of client \( i \)'s data labeled as class \( c \).
 This aggregation ensures that each expert \( f_c \) is dominated by contributions from clients who are most knowledgeable about class \( c \), thereby promoting specialization while avoiding errors introduced by uninformed contributors.
 By repeating this process for all classes \( c \in [C] \), the server obtains a set of class-specific experts \( \mathcal{F} = \{f_c\}_{c=1}^C \), which together form the expert ensemble for downstream distillation or inference.